 My writing spans journal entries, poetry, short and long stories, and essays.

 As a free-lance editor I have worked with writers to clarify their writing in books and articles, and I have created indexes.
-As the Writing Specialist in the School of Education and Professional Studies at SUNY Potsdam, I work with teachers and faculty members to improve their writing instruction while keeping their workload reasonable.
-I take on work that is interesting to me and a good fit with my skills.
+As the Writing Specialist in the School of Education and Professional Studies at SUNY Potsdam, I work with faculty members to improve their writing instruction (including keeping their workload reasonable) and with students to improve their writing.